Is it Better to Spend or Save When Interest Rates are Low?

 Having some money in savings is something which people like to do to give them peace of mind.
 They feel that they would like some money to fall back on and to help them out should they have an emergency.
 However, it can be frustrating when you make a lot of effort to save money and then find that you are not getting very much in the way of interest for that money that you have.
 Some people feel that they are better off spending it because the rate of inflation is higher than the interest they are getting on it so they are actually losing value in the money by saving it.

 It can be a difficult decision to make.
-Those people that are used to using credit cards or other types of lending may not be so worried about keeping some emergency money.
+Those people that are used to using credit cards or other types of lending such as quick loans may not be so worried about keeping some emergency money.
 They may feel that they can use a card or overdraft to keep them going should they need some extra money and therefore there is no need for them to have to panic about having some savings behind them.
 This is obviously a very personal thing and will be determined by how much risk you are happy to take as well as whether you like the idea of saving or the idea of borrowing.

 When you are making the decision to spend money rather than save it is important to think about what you are buying.
 Do not just buy random things because you would rather spend.
 Think about the items that you are buying and whether you really need them.
 Putting your money into things that you do not really want or need is not a good way to be.
 You may end up finding that you have so many things that you do not have room to store it all.
 You may find that you end up regretting buying those things that you did not really want.
 This does not necessarily mean that you should not buy anything, just that you should make sure that you think hard about what you are buying.